What is the Supplemental Emergency Medicine Experience (SEME) program?

 How many learners are accepted into the program?

 The SEME program accepts 10 learners per cohort twice per year.

 Is there any remuneration during the program?

 Participants will receive a stipend of $5000/mth.
 There is additional funding support to offset expenses and accommodation costs if applicable.

 What do I receive upon completion of the SEME program?

 Participants will receive a certificate of completion from the CEPD department (Continuing Education and Professional Development), University of Toronto.
-The SEME program is accredited for 50 Certified Group Learning credits after submission of post-course reflection document 3 months after program completion.
-The program is also recognized for 256 hours towards practice eligibility hours for application to write the CFPC examination of Special Competence in Emergency Medicine.
+The SEME program is accredited for 207 Mainpro+ Certified Group Learning credits after submission of post-course reflection document 3 months after program completion.
+The program is also recognized for 256 hours towards practice eligibility status for the CAC-EM exam.